Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Snapshot backup
 D. Incremental backup

 A differential backup backs up all of the data that has changed since the last full backup.
-An incremental backup chang
+An incremental backup backs up all of the data that has changed since the last full backup.
+An incremental backup backs up all of the data that has changed since the last full or incremental backup.
+A snapshot backup copies all data on the volume being snapshotted.
+A full backup backs up all data, regardless of what other backups have been performed.